xomicsdatascience/transcriptome-proteome-nas-manubot/manuscript.md

 ### Large Language Model Edit

 This paper was refined for human readability using Meta’s Llama 3 Large Language Model [@url:https://ai.meta.com/blog/meta-llama-3/].

+## Results {.page_break_before}

+### CPTAC Model Configuration

+The CPTAC dataset provides a unique opportunity to investigate the relationships between multi-omic layers, particularly in predicting the proteome from transcriptome data [Figure 1A].
+A range of approaches were employed to achieve this, including one-to-one mapping of mRNA transcripts to proteins compared with various regressors: dummy, linear, random forest, and neural networks [Figure 1B].
+The latter proved to be the most variable, with different architectures yielding diverse predictive accuracies.
+To address this, a NAS was utilized to automate the selection of optimal neural network architectures [Figure 1C].
+The NAS approach iteratively evaluated various model architectures from a search space to identify the most effective structure for predicting protein quantities from transcriptome data [Figures 1C, 1D].
+The optimal NAS model was benchmarked against other models, including a dummy regressor, and its performance was evaluated using a 100x2 cross-validation metric across different cancer types.
+The results showed that the optimal NAS model consistently outperformed all other models, including the previously optimal random forest model [Figure 1E].

+![**Comparison of methods for predicting the proteome from the transcriptome** (A) CPTAC cancer datasets were downloaded from the web and processed to match samples across omic layers.
+(B) Four primary methods were evaluated for predicting the proteome from the transcriptome.
+They are a dummy regressor to serve as a benchmark, a random forest regressor, a manually designed neural network, and an optimized neural network chosen via NAS.
+(C) The primary outline of the NAS search space used to identify the optimized neural network.
+(D) The model architecture of the optimized neural network.
+(E) A comparison between the four methods via 100x2 cross validation, indicating the optimized neural network outperforms all the others.](images/fig1_overview.svg){#fig:overview tag="1" width="100%"}

 ## References {.page_break_before}